CyCelsLab/MTKnotResolver/README.md

 #### Manual Edit

-To select a frame to manually edit, mention the frame number in closed parentheses ([]) in the *_optimized.csv file under the column header `manualCheck`.
+To select a frame to manually edit, mention the frame number in closed parentheses (ex-  [1], for manual edit on frame 1) in the *_optimized.csv file under the column header `manualCheck`.

 - Manually select the starting label/filament and connect along the correct contour arrangement.
 - Always connect adjacent labels.
+Only one selection is required for each label.
 - For loops, the selected pixel determines the start loop orientation if the first contour is branched; otherwise, the selection is based on curve similarity.
 - Right-click to finalize the selected path.